Snow City: Highlights

 The major focus of Snow City is its Snow Chamber, a 1200 sq-metre room covered with snow.
-The Snow Chamber is well maintained at -5°C, and the snow level is kept constantly at 40CM in depth.
+The Snow Chamber is well maintained at -5°C, and the snow level is kept constantly at 40 cm in depth.
 Between 10 and 15 tons of snow is created each week in order to maintain this level.
 The snow is produced using a special Snow Gun, which cools the water using liquid nitrogen.

 Inside the Snow Chamber, is a 60 meter long high slope which is about 3 storeys high.
 'Snowtubing' is the main activity, where visitors will be sliding down the snow slope while sitting on an inflatable tube.

 There is also a Snow-Play Area for the younger children.

 There is a place for wine and dine on level 2, named Alphine Lodge.

 Snow City's sound educational programmes and workshops are available to schools and other interested groups.

 Technology

 A specially designed Snow Gun is used in the production of snow on site.

 Firstly, water is atomized using high-pressure compressed air.
 The water then arrives at the snow gun and is pushed out of the special nozzles at the end of the barrel.
 Liquid nitrogen at a temperature of approx. -196°C is then passed through the snow gun simultaneously, causing the extreme cold of the liquid nitrogen to instantly freeze the atomized water into snowflake-like crystallites.